udacity/cd2688-object-detection-in-urban-environment-project/README.md

 * [1_train_model](1_model_training/1_train_model.ipynb): this notebook is used to launch a training job and create tensorboard visualizations.
 * [2_deploy_model](2_run_inference/2_deploy_model.ipynb): this notebook is used to deploy your model, run inference on test data and create a gif similar to the one above.

+Each notebook contains the instructions for running the code, as well the requirements for the writeup.
+Only the first notebook requires a write up.

 ## Useful links
 * The Tensorflow Object Detection API tutorial is a great resource to debug your code.
 This [section](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#configure-the-training-pipeline) in particular will teach you how to edit the `pipeline.config` file to update